benmccormick/benmccormick.github.io/pages/posts/sync-multiple-google-calendars-in-windows-8.md

 layout: "post"
 path: "/2012/11/07/sync-multiple-google-calendars-in-windows-8"
 category: "tools"
-description: 'A helpful tip for using Google Calendar in Windows 8'
+description: "A helpful tip for using Google Calendar in Windows 8"
+pageViews: "34"
+last30pageViews: "1"
 ---

 Syncing with multiple Google calendars, or any Google calendars that you don't directly control seems like an unsupported feature in Windows 8 calendar app.
 Since I like to be able to see my wife's calendar as well as my own, and also occasionally create separate calendars for different things, this was a very frustrating limitation.
 After a bit of research, I found that it was possible.
 In the end, the workaround is a testament to how much Google has changed over the years.